daithioc95/MS1/README.md

 - Thanks to the Code Institute Tutors for helping me with problem solving.
 - Thanks to my mentor, Mark Railton for guidance throughout the project.
 - The form submit button message prompt was completed using JavaScript written by Mark Railton.
-- Thanks to the Code Institute Slack channel for providing me with a wealth of information on each aspect of the project.
+- Thanks to the Code Institute Slack channel for providing me with a wealth of information on every aspect of the project.